Elena Buff, PharmD

 The Global Health Innovation certificate is a stackable credential that can be applied toward a Master of Science in Health and Social Innovation.
 The 36-credit MS Health and Social Innovation program is available as a hybrid degree combining elements of online and in-class learning and can be completed by a working professional in as little as 24 months.
 Upon the successful completion of the certificate, all 12 of the credits are completely transferrable to the MS Health and Social Innovation program.
 This means that when you finish your certificate, if you choose you'll be 24 credits away from a Master's degree!

 Check out the curriculum for the MS Health and Social Innovation.

 If you prefer to complete the Master’s and certificate coursework concurrently, please submit your application for the Master’s program.

 The tuition rates listed above include the cost of tuition, fees, lodging, and meals for the entire program but does not include airfare, any vaccination or travel clinic costs, or spending money.

-At this time, federal need-based financial aid is not available for this program.
-We hope that it will become available before the start of the fall term.
+Federal need-based financial aid is available for this program.
 Details are available upon request.